micro-nova/AmpliPi/docs/manuals/streamer/GLOSSARY.md

 - Source / Stream: Source of audio, such as an RCA or 3.5mm input or an instance of Spotify, Pandora, Internet Radio, etc.

 - SSH: Secure Shell, a computer protocol used to wirelessly access the device

+- Tarball: Type of compressed file, typically used to transfer software packages in Linux